PedroLopes/now-is-calendar-plugin-chrome/README.md

   * ``calendar``: the ID of a google calendar if you do not want this to add it to your default.
 To obtain this ID, go to your desired calendar in ``Google Calendar``, then ``settings`` and then search for ``Integrate calendar`` and then copy the ``Calendar ID`` (including the long string of characters and the ``@group.calendar.google.com`` portion).
   * ``debug``: a checkbox to enable debugging on this extension.
 This log is accessible via Chrome's ``inspector`` ``console``.

+# Privacy Policy

+**Last updated: Nov 29, 2025**

+## Overview
+This Chrome extension does **not collect, store, transmit, or share any personal data** from users.
+It operates entirely on the user’s device and only interacts with publicly available text already visible on the websites the user is visiting.
+It also only operates on the ``https://now-is.org`` website.

+## Data Collection and Use
+- The extension **does not collect or store any personal information**, browsing history, cookies, identifiers, or analytics.
+- The extension does **not send any data to external servers**, third parties, or the developer.
+- All processing occurs locally within the user’s browser.

+## How the Extension Works
+The extension simply:
+1. Reads text already present on the active webpage if the URL is ``https://now-is.org`` (which is public and already loaded by the user).
+2. Extracts specific visible elements when the user activates the extension’s buttons.
+3. Uses those extracted fields to **construct a Google Calendar event URL**.
+4. The user chooses whether or not to submit that event to Google Calendar.

+No data is uploaded, stored, logged, or transmitted anywhere outside the user’s own Google Calendar flow.

+## Third Parties
+The extension does not integrate with or communicate with any third-party services except when opening a **Google Calendar URL** in the user’s browser, which is equivalent to clicking any normal link to calendar.google.com.

+## Security
+Because no data is collected or transmitted, there is no risk of interception or unauthorized access introduced by this extension.

+## Changes to This Policy
+If the extension’s functionality changes in the future in a way that affects privacy, this policy will be updated accordingly.

+## Contact
+If you have any questions about this privacy policy, contact the developer at:
+``humancomputerintegration`` AT ``gmail.com``.